appydave-video-projects/v-shared/SCRIPTS-README.md

 └── v-supportsignal/         # SupportSignal client (git repo)
 ```

-**Note**: The parent directory itself (`/Users/davidcruwys/dev/video-projects/`) is NOT a git repo - it's just a container for the individual repos and helper scripts.
+**Note**: The parent directory is NOT a git repo - it's just a container for the individual repos.

 ---